San Luigi dei Francesi

-The Church of St. Louis of the French (San Luigi dei Francesi, Saint Louis des Français, S. Ludovici Francorum de Urbe) is a Roman Catholic church in Rome, not far from Piazza Navona.
-The church is dedicated to the Virgin Mary, to St. Denis the Areopagite and St. Louis IX, king of France.
+The Church of St. Louis of the French (San Luigi dei Francesi, Saint Louis des Français, S. Ludovici Francorum de Urbe) is a Catholic church near Piazza Navona in Rome.
+The church is dedicated to the patron saints of France: Virgin Mary, Dionysius the Areopagite and King Louis IX of France.

 The church was designed by Giacomo della Porta and built by Domenico Fontana between 1518 and 1589, and completed through the personal intervention of Catherine de' Medici, who donated to it some property in the area.
 It is the national church in Rome of France.
-It is a titular church.
-The current Cardinal-Priest of the title is André Vingt-Trois, former Archbishop of Paris.
+It is also a titular church.

 History

 When the Saracens burned the Abbey of Farfa in 898, a group of refugees settled in Rome.
 Some monks remained in Rome even after their abbot Ratfredus (934–936) rebuilt the abbey.
 By the end of the tenth century, the Abbey of Farfa owned in Rome churches, houses, windmills and vineyards.
 A bull of Holy Roman Emperor Otto III in 998 confirms the property of three churches: Santa Maria, San Benedetto and the oratorio of San Salvatore.
-When they ceded their property to the Medici family in 1480, the church of Santa Maria became the church of Saint Louis of the French.
+When they ceded their property to the Medici family in 1480, the church of Santa Maria became the church of St. Louis of the French.
 Cardinal Giulio di Giuliano de' Medici commissioned Jean de Chenevières to build a church for the French community in 1518.
 Chenevières' design was for an octagonal, centrally planned edifice.
 Building was halted when Rome was sacked in 1527, and the church was finally completed in 1589 by Domenico Fontana and Giacomo della Porta, who designed the façade, according to an entirely different design.
 The church was consecrated by the Cardinal François de Joyeuse, Protector of France before the Holy See, on 8 October 1589.
 The interior was restored by Antoine Dérizet between 1749 and 1756.

 The foundation Pieux Etablissements de la France à Rome et à Lorette is responsible for the five French churches in Rome and apartment buildings in Rome and in Loreto.
 The foundation is governed by an "administrative deputy" named by the French Ambassador to the Holy See.

 Exterior

 Giacomo della Porta made the façade as a piece of decorative work entirely independent of the body of the structure, a method much copied later.
-The French character is evident from the façade itself, which has several statues recalling national history: these include Charlemagne, St. Louis, St. Clothilde and St. Jeanne of Valois.
+The French character is evident from the façade itself, which has several statues recalling national history: these include Charlemagne, Saint Louis, Saint Clothilde and Saint Jeanne of Valois.
 The interior also has frescoes by Charles-Joseph Natoire recounting stories of Saint Louis IX, Saint Denis and Clovis.

 Interior

-Contarelli Chapel
+Contarelli (St. Matthew) Chapel

-Contarelli Chapel contains a cycle of paintings by the Baroque master Caravaggio in 1599–1600 about the life of St. Matthew.
-This includes the three world-renowned canvases of The Calling of St Matthew (on the left wall), The Inspiration of Saint Matthew (above the altar), and The Martyrdom of Saint Matthew (on the right wall).
+The Contarelli Chapel contains a cycle of paintings by the Baroque master Caravaggio in 1599–1600 about the life of Saint Matthew.
+This includes the three world-renowned canvases of The Calling of Saint Matthew (on the left wall), The Inspiration of Saint Matthew (above the altar), and The Martyrdom of Saint Matthew (on the right wall).